Our free membership, business.com+, takes the pain out of choosing new business services.

 This guide will walk you through the basics of PowerShell, which is easy for entry-level IT professionals to learn, especially if you’re already familiar with Windows’ Command Prompt.
 We’ll cover how to use the basic tools and commands, sync folders and files, understand objects, use variables and manage remote servers.

-Intro to tools, commands and modules
+How to use PowerShell tools, commands and modules

 As with most things in life, taking the time to learn and fully understand the basics will go a long way toward avoiding headaches and will help you grasp more advanced concepts as you dive deeper into the world of PowerShell commands.
 The three concepts introduced in this section are fundamental to understanding the key concepts that form the basis of PowerShell.